Skip to main content

 Clinical Education

 At NMH, fellows will have primary clinical responsibilities at different locations based on their rotation schedule: our orthopedic operating pavilion is located in the Lavin building, where fellows will get exposed to a high volume and diverse orthopedic population with a focus on primary anesthetic nerve blocks and fast-track encounters; at the Feinberg/Galter pavilions, the fellows will gain experience with highly complex patients requiring advanced blocks and nerve catheters, as well as the acute pain service.
-Overall, fellows will gain experience in regional anesthesia and acute pain management with an emphasis on indications, contraindications, side effects, potential complications and perioperative management of patients receiving regional anesthesia and patients on the acute pain service.
-Specifically, fellows will become experts in multimodal analgesic techniques, neuraxial procedures, peripheral nerve blocks, peripheral nerve catheters, local anesthetic infusions, narcotic infusions, and non-narcotic analgesic adjuvants.
+Overall, fellows will gain experience in regional anesthesia and acute pain management, with an emphasis on indications, contraindications, side effects, potential complications, and perioperative management of patients receiving regional anesthesia and those on the acute pain service.
+Specifically, fellows will become experts in multimodal analgesic techniques, neuraxial procedures, peripheral nerve blocks, peripheral nerve catheters, local anesthetic infusions, narcotic infusions and non-narcotic analgesic adjuvants.

 Rotations